Chaney-Chanti/foaas/Proj1/README.md

 python server.py

-Here you should see 'seerving at port 8080'
+Here you should see 'serving at port 8080'

 ![example 2](/Proj1/images/P1_ex2.png)